MaryYoung123/yorkshire-quiz/README.md

 ### Validator testing

 * HTML
-  * No errors were returned when passing through the official W3C validator
+  * No errors were returned when passing through the official [w3c validator](https://validator.w3.org/nu/?doc=https%3A%2F%2F8000-maryyoung12-yorkshirequ-z0v9cqgnooi.ws-eu114.gitpod.io%2F)
 * CSS
-  * No errors were found when passing through the official (Jigsaw) validator
+  * No errors were found when passing through the [official (Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2F8000-maryyoung12-yorkshirequ-z0v9cqgnooi.ws-eu114.gitpod.io%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 * JavaScript
-  * No errors were found when passing through the official Jshint validator The following metrics were returned:
+  * No errors were found when passing through the official [Jshint validator](https://jshint.com/)

+The following metrics were returned:

+#### player.js

+CONFIGURE
+Metrics
+There are 3 functions in this file.

+Function with the largest signature take 1 arguments, while the median is 0.

+Largest function has 7 statements in it, while the median is 2.

+The most complex function has a cyclomatic complexity value of 3 while the median is 1.

+#### script.js

+There are 5 functions in this file.

+Function with the largest signature take 2 arguments, while the median is 0.

+Largest function has 7 statements in it, while the median is 7.

+The most complex function has a cyclomatic complexity value of 3 while the median is 1.